As a French teacher in Paris working with adults, I am often surprised to see that my students have forgotten how to study a language

 When memorizing new vocabulary, remember that it’s not because you understand the French word that you could come up with it.
 I have seen people approach lists of vocabulary by looking at the French and seeing if they can understand the English; this is good to build your understanding, but not your speaking ability.
 Au contraire, you need to look at the English, and see if you can come up with the French.
 Flashcards are a great way to memorize a lot of vocabulary.
 Don’t forget to always have an article to go with a noun so you learn the gender as well as the noun.

-Visualize the object, the situation, don’t link to English
+Visualize the object, the situation, don’t link the words to English

 Avoid linking the French word to the English word as much as possible.
 When you learn the word “le chien”, picture a dog in your head, and link the French word to this.
 Going trough another language is a waste of time and effort, and will cause trouble when the French and English don’t follow the same pattern.